Vought: LTV acquisition 1960–1990

-Vought was bought by James Ling in 1962, forming the new conglomerate Ling-Temco-Vought (LTV).
-Yet despite the buyout, Vought Aeronautics and Vought Missiles and Space continued to develop and produce for the Air Force and Navy under the umbrella of LTV Aerospace.
+In 1962, Vought was bought by James Ling, who formed a conglomerate dubbed Ling-Temco-Vought (LTV).
+Vought Aeronautics and Vought Missiles and Space continued to develop and produce for the Air Force and Navy under the umbrella of LTV Aerospace.

-By the early 1980s, LTV was struggling, and Vought suffered heavy layoffs.
 The first of two decades of reorganizations began in 1972 with the creation of Vought Systems by the merging of the Vought Missiles and Space and Aeronautics divisions.
 All of LTV Aerospace was renamed the Vought Corporation in 1976, but by 1983 the Vought company was again split along aeronautic and missile lines under LTV Aerospace and Defense.

+By the early 1980s, LTV was struggling, and Vought laid off many employees.

-1992 proved the end of Vought's relationship with LTV.
-In mid-year the aircraft division was purchased by Northrop and the Carlyle Group, each owning roughly 50% of the company.
-The missile division was sold to the Loral Corporation, part of Lockheed Martin Missiles and Fire Control.
+In 1992, LTV sold Vought to Northrop and the Carlyle Group, each owning roughly half of the company.
+It sold the missile division to the Loral Corporation, part of Lockheed Martin Missiles and Fire Control.

 1990s to present

 Northrop Grumman, the successor to Northrop and Grumman, bought the Carlyle Group's Vought interest for $130 million in 1994.

-The purchase by Carlyle Group of the remainder of Northrop Grumman in 2000 would lead to the establishment of Vought Aircraft Industries, Inc. It is primarily an aerostructures subcontractor.
+In 2000, Carlyle Group established Vought Aircraft Industries, Inc. It is primarily an aerostructures subcontractor.
 Vought is heavily involved in the Boeing 747, Boeing 787 aircraft as well as supplying parts for the F-22 Raptor and F-35 Lightning II and the V-22 Osprey.
 In July 2003, the Aerostructures Corp., owned by the Carlyle Group and based in Nashville, Tennessee, merged with Vought.
 Vought's Nashville site supplies wing components for Airbus A319, A320, A330, and A340.

 Boeing announced in July 2009 that it had agreed to acquire the North Charleston, South Carolina, facility of Vought Aircraft Industries, where Vought builds sections 47 and 48 of the aft fuselage for Boeing's 787 Dreamliner.
 Boeing agreed to pay $580 million for the facility.

 In June 2010, the Carlyle Group sold Vought to the Triumph Group, an aerospace component manufacturer.
 The Vought acquisitions now operate as Triumph Aerostructures - Vought Aircraft Division.
-The Dallas/Grand Prairie facility was closed and relocated to a new facility in Red Oak, Texas.
+The Dallas/Grand Prairie facility was closed; operations moved to a new facility in Red Oak, Texas.